 The beer-brewing process begins with pure water, corn grits, and malted barley.
 Malted barley is the basic ingredient and is often referred to as the "soul of beer."
 It contributes to the color and characteristic flavor of beer.
-What does malted mean?
-It means that the barley has been steeped or soaked in water and allowed to germinate, or grow.
+Malted simply means that the barley has been steeped or soaked in water and allowed to germinate, or grow.